AVG Technologies

 AVG Technologies B.V. is a brand of cybersecurity, privacy, performance and utility software applications for desktop computers and mobile devices developed by Avast, a part of Gen Digital.
-AVG was a cybersecurity software company founded in 1991 and it merged into Avast following an acquisition in 2017.
-It typically offers freeware, earning revenues from advertisers and from users that upgrade to paid versions for access to more features.
+As of 2026, AVG offers anti-virus, a secure browser, firewall, anti-tracking, VPN, and device performance software for Windows, MacOS, Android, and iOS.
+Many are offered as freeware, earning revenues from advertisers and from users that upgrade to paid versions to access more features.

-AVG was founded in 1990 in Czechoslovakia.
+AVG was founded in 1991 in Czechoslovakia.
 In the early 2000s, AVG expanded internationally and used money from venture capital investments to fund a series of acquisitions.
 AVG went public on the New York Stock Exchange in February 2012.
 Avast acquired AVG for $1.3 billion in July 2016.

-In about September, 2022, Avast and Norton became Gen Digital.
+In 2022, Avast and Norton became Gen Digital.

 History

-AVG Technologies was founded by Tomáš Hofer and Jan Gritzbach in 1990 under the name Grisoft in Brno, Czechoslovakia.
+AVG Technologies was founded by Tomáš Hofer and Jan Gritzbach in 1991 under the name Grisoft in Brno, Czechoslovakia.
 Initially, Grisoft sold IT equipment and third-party software, in addition to its own antivirus product.
 Grisoft grew as the country loosened its international trade policies, so it could exchange technology with companies in Europe.
 By 1998, Grisoft had 13 employees.

 Grisoft later expanded to the US market, creating an American company called AVG.
 Grisoft also expanded to the United Kingdom, the Netherlands, Germany, and other countries.
 For a time, the company was focused on bulk sales of antivirus software to computer manufacturers that sold PCs with Grisoft's software pre-installed.
 It started marketing software directly to consumers in 2006.
 In 2008, Grisoft changed the name of its parent company to AVG, the name already used for its software and for its American subsidiary.
 TA Associates invested an additional $200 million into the company that year for a minority stake in the business.

 In 2001, Grisoft was sold to a venture capital firm Benson Oak Capital.
 The firm then sold a 65 percent interest in Grisoft to Intel Capital and Enterprise Investors for $52 million in 2005.
 The investments were used to fund a series of acquisitions.
 Grisoft bought spyware company Ewido Networks in 2006 and browser security company Exploit Prevention Labs in 2007.
 In 2009, AVG announced the acquisition of Sana Security, which analyzes software behavior.
 This was followed by the acquisition of mobile security startup DroidSecurity and iMedix Web Technologies in 2011, parental control software company Bsecure in 2012, and remote monitoring company Level Platforms in 2013.